AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-search.md

 Tokenized search terms are delimited by whitespace and punctuation.
 To include these delimiters in a search, enclose them in double quotes.

 When using double quotes, the matching string must include the whole value of the field on the object being searched.
-Partial strings will not be matched unless wildcards are used.
-For example, if you're searching for a stream with description `Pump three on unit five`, a query `"unit five"` will not match the description, but `*"unit five"` will.
+Partial strings are not matched unless wildcards are used.
+For example, if you are searching for a stream with the description `Pump three on unit five`, a query `"unit five"` will not match the description, but `*"unit five"` will.

-Note that while wildcard (`*`) can be used either in or outside of quotes, it is treated as a string literal inside quotes.
-For example, you can search for `"dog food"*` to find a string that starts with "dog food", but if you search for `"dog food*"`, it will only match the value of "dog food\*".
+Note that while you can use a wildcard (`*`) either inside or outside of quotes, it is treated as a string literal inside quotes.
+For example, you can search for `"dog food"*` to find a string that starts with "dog food", but if you search for `"dog food*"`, it only matches the value of "dog food\*".

 | **Query string** | **Matches field value** | **Does not match field value** |
 | --- | --- | --- |